 | Field Layer | Sensors, controllers | Collect operational data |

-| Control Layer | PLCs, industrial computers | Manage equipment operations |
+| Control Layer | PLCs, industrial computers | Manage machine operations |

-| Network Layer | Industrial routers, switches | Data communication |
+| Network Layer | Industrial routers, switches | Enable data communication |

 | Management Layer | Monitoring platforms | Analyze and visualize data |

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 What is the difference between an industrial router and a regular router?

-Where are industrial routers commonly used?
+Where are industrial routers used?

-Do industrial routers support wireless networks?
+Do industrial routers support wireless connectivity?

 Why is cybersecurity important for industrial routers?

-Can industrial routers support remote monitoring systems?
+Can industrial routers support remote monitoring?

 Conclusion